speakez-llc/CSV2Parquet/README.md

 ![alt text](<img/Screenshot 2024-08-12 205619.png>)

 As mentioned above.
-If a notebook approach was used, many of these visuals could be build in-line and the data exploration could proceed from there.
+If a notebook approach was used, many of these visuals could be built in-line and the data exploration could proceed from there.
 In either case, DuckDB and the .NET wrapper we've used provides a fast, efficient method of inspecting and processing unstructured data into a compact and useful format.